What Makes a World-Class Motion Capture Stage?

 Camera placement is an engineering problem that most facilities treat as an installation problem.
 The difference is significant.
 A well-engineered camera array is designed around the specific volume dimensions, ceiling height, and production requirements of that stage with attention to coverage overlap, marker occlusion angles, and the specific types of performance the stage is built to capture.
 An installed camera array is cameras on the walls and ceilings, typically attached on installed trusses, because that’s where the mounting points are.

-HOM has designed systems ranging from 8 cameras to 175 cameras.
+House of Moves has designed systems ranging from 4 cameras to 320 cameras.
 The lessons from the large-scale systems inform the small ones, and vice versa.
 Coverage quality is not a function of camera count alone.

 Acoustic Design Is Not Optional for Full Performance Capture